Tite Kubo

-Biography
+Life and career

 Kubo was born on June 26, 1977, in Hiroshima Prefecture, where his father worked as a town council member.
 In elementary school, he had already decided to become a manga artist, due to reading the manga Saint Seiya.
 His first one-shot was "Ultra Unholy Hearted Machine", written for the Weekly Shōnen Jump in 1996.
 He wrote his first manga Zombiepowder, which was also published in Weekly Shōnen Jump in 1999.
 It ran a short 27 chapters before being canceled in 2000.
 According to the author's commentary, Kubo was in a state of severe emotional trauma when he wrote it.
 Kubo later stated that he was not used to the magazine weekly serialization and used to pay more attention to his editor's comments rather than his own ideas.

-His next series, Bleach, about a high school student who becomes a shinigami and fights creatures known as Hollows, began running in the same magazine in 2001.
+His next series, Bleach, about Ichigo Kurosaki, a high school student who becomes a shinigami and fights creatures known as Hollows, began running in the same magazine in 2001.
 Kubo initially expected the series' serialization to continue no longer than five years.
 The original story concept was submitted to Weekly Shōnen Jump shortly after the cancellation of Zombiepowder, but was rejected.
 Akira Toriyama, creator of Dragon Ball, saw the story and wrote a letter of encouragement to Kubo.
 Bleach ran for 15 years of serialization and reached over 698 chapters from 2001 to 2016.
 Additionally, an anime adaptation of the series was broadcast in TV Tokyo for 8 years from 2004 to 2012, spanning over 366 episodes.
 The manga was named a winner of the Shogakukan Manga Award for its category in 2004.
 Kubo and Makoto Matsubara have co-authored two novelizations of the Bleach series, which were published by Shueisha under their Jump Books label.
 The first Bleach movie was released in Japan on December 16, 2006, followed by a second movie on December 22, 2007, a third on December 13, 2008, and a fourth on December 4, 2010.
 Kubo also appeared in the episode 112 of the Japanese radio program of Bleach B-Station.
 In that program, Kubo was interviewed by Masakazu Morita, voice actor of Ichigo Kurosaki, the main character of Bleach, and answered several questions from fans.
-On July 26, 2008, Kubo went to the United States for the first time and made an appearance at the San Diego Comic-Con International.
+On July 26, 2008, Kubo went to the United States for the first time and made an appearance at San Diego Comic-Con.

 Kubo provided character designs for Madhouse's anime adaptations of Ango Sakaguchi's Sakura no Mori no Mankai no Shita and Ryūnosuke Akutagawa's The Spider's Thread and Hell Screen, which are parts of the Aoi Bungaku series.
 In 2018, Kubo returned to Weekly Shōnen Jump and published a one-shot, Burn the Witch, in commemoration of the magazine's 50th anniversary.
 Later on, in 2020, the one-shot was serialized in the magazine with a seasonal release schedule.
 The 4-chapter first season was published in August to September 2020.
 A second season of the series has been announced.